 Richard Roblin was born in Saskatchewan, Canada in 1940.
-Inspired by the vast prairie sky, Roblin continues to pursue his vision of luminous clarity.
+Inspired by the vast prairie sky, Roblin pursued his vision of luminous clarity.
 As a young boy living in Southern Ontario, Richard developed a passion for drawing and was happiest when he was sketching in nature.
 The dynamic relationships in nature subsequently guided his intellect towards architecture and design.

-Always a pioneer of consciousness and a technical innovator in the realms of art, Roblin enthusiastically continues his explorations in his new home and studio on Vancouver Island.
+Always a pioneer of consciousness and a technical innovator in the realms of art, Roblin enthusiastically explored his practice in his home and studio on Vancouver Island.